Undergraduate policies

 Continuing probation

-A student who is already on probation and earns a GPA of 2.00 or higher for the term but is not successful in raising their cumulative GPA above a 2.00 will be placed on continuing probation.
-Continuing probation is meant to acknowledge the student’s academic progress while still providing academic support to help the student reach the required 2.00 GPA.
-Students on continuing probation must continue to attend mandatory advising appointments until the student earns a cumulative GPA of 2.00 or higher.
+A student who is already on probation and earns a GPA of 2.00 or higher for the term but is not successful in raising their cumulative GPA above 2.00 is placed on continuing probation.
+Continuing probation is meant to acknowledge the student’s academic progress while still providing academic support to help them reach the required 2.00 GPA.
+Students on continuing probation must continue to attend mandatory advising appointments until they earn a cumulative GPA of 2.00 or higher.

 Disqualification